qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/third_party_components.rst

 Framework %{JS} Code
 ============================

 These are components that are integrated into the framework class code.
+I.e. if you are using classes from the framework to create your custom application, chances are that these components will make it into the deploy version of your application.

 .. list-table::
   :header-rows: 1